SilverInfinity/react-native-perspective-image-cropper/README.md

 ![Demo image](https://s3-eu-west-1.amazonaws.com/michaelvilleneuve/demo-crop.gif)

-\*note: this module assumes that the image taken should be in portrait mode, and will adjust it to be such.
+\*note: I've modified this from the original to use the native iOS library CoreGraphics rather than openCV.
+This module assumes that the image taken should be in portrait mode, and will adjust it to be such.
 I have not tested how it handles landscape images.

 ##### Designed to work with React Native Document Scanner